 Falke is one of the most amazing and high-quality names in clothing.
-Not just legwear but clothing entirely.
-They have been known for underwear and hosiery for a long time.
+Not just legwear but clothing too.
+They are all about underwear and hosiery first and foremost.
 But they have always been a titan in the world of knitwear and outerwear for just as long.
-Their story is one of immense innovation, a long history of family-run enterprise, and a tale for the search for the finest items of clothing that a designer can make.
-So let us take a closer look a the storied history of Falke.
+Their story is one of immense innovation and the long history of family-run enterprise.
+It is also a tale about the search for the finest items of clothing that a designer can make.
+So let’s take a closer look a the storied history of Falke.

 Part 1 – The Founding Of Falke

-The design house, which is known today as Falke, was first launched in the year 1895.
-It was started in Germany by a roofer of all people named Franz Falke-Rohen.
-Roofing was a job you could only do in warmer months, so Franz was out of work for half the year.
-To supplement his income, he started knitting socks at home and taking seasonal work in mills to make the socks on looms.
-His talent and expertise increased, and he eventually decided to go into business for himself.
+The design house known today as Falke, was first launched in the year 1895.
+If you can believe it, it was started in Germany by a roofer named Franz Falke-Rohen.
+Roofing was a job you could only do in warmer months.
+This meant Franz was out of work for half the year.
+So, he started knitting socks at home.
+He also worked in mills to make the socks on looms.
+His talent and expertise increased, and he decided to go into business for himself.
 Roofing is a young man’s game, after all.

 By 1902, the eldest of his children had already taken over the small knitting mill.
 Franz Jr. was an umbrella maker by trade, but he decided to carry it on as his father’s business was thriving.
 Franz Sr. still worked there, of course, but with his son reaching the age where he could manage the business, it was a ripe opportunity to handle the day-to-day issues by his capable protege whilst he grew the business.
 The younger of the two would take over the whole company soon enough and guide the venture all the way through the First World War.